AJGreaves/picflip/README.md

 As a player aged between 1-5 years old, I want:
 1. The ability to easily find and understand the controls for the game, so that I can operate them easily.
-2. A large easy to press buttons and controls, so that my young fingers can use them easily on all devices.
+2. A large easy to press buttons and controls, so that my young fingers can use on all devices.
 3. Audio and/or visual feedback when I play the game, so that I know when I have clicked or not clicked something.
 4. The ability to choose from cards with my favourite children’s characters on, so that I am even more engaged in finding them in the game.
 5. Positive audio feedback when I complete a step in the game (for example when I find a matching pair of cards), because this increases my enjoyment from playing.